 In 1987 a small group of dedicated individuals with a passion for the performing arts, had a dream to create a cultural center in north central Massachusetts.
 That vision was the inception of the 1794 Meetinghouse Performing Arts Center; offering performing arts and theater of every genre, to everybody.

-2013 marks our 26th year and 19th season bringing you an exciting and varied range of performances including heart-stopping bluegrass, traditional and eclectic rock, classical, jazz, blues, soul, and new age music.
+2014 marks our 20th season bringing you an exciting and varied range of performances including heart-stopping bluegrass, traditional and eclectic rock, classical, jazz, blues, soul, and new age music.

 As we approach our 300th production at the Meetinghouse, we reflect upon the past and set our sights toward the future… and we come to realize how intricate the relationship is that we share with you.
 We cannot achieve our goals without your help.
 Your attendance is essential not only to us financially, but also it completes the connection in the unique relationship that occurs between artist and audience.
 Without you, the performance can't exist.
 And finally, please remember that your tax deductible donations, sponsorships and corporate underwriting are the very life blood which allows us to continue to make world class performances available and accessible to everyone.

 A concert and photographic exhibit

 Fantasia in C for Piano - Robert Schumann